 When a couple gets divorced, how is the property divided in New Jersey?

 New Jersey is an equitable distribution state, meaning that the court’s division of property and debts should be fair and equitable, but will not necessarily be equal.

 What are the differences between child custody, visitation and child support?

-Child custody refers to which parent will have legal custody of the child or children; that is, the parent with custody is the parent with whom the child or children will live.
+Child custody refers to which parent will have legal and physical custody of the child or children.
+The parent with custody is the parent who will make the primary decisions for the child and with whom the child or children will live.

 Visitation refers to the noncustodial parent’s ability to visit and spend time with the child or children.
 In New Jersey, grandparents may also secure visitation rights.

-Child support refers to the financial obligation of a parent to support their child, and usually consists of money paid by the noncustodial parent to the custodial parent in order to fulfill this obligation.
-Read answers to some frequently asked questions about child support.
+Child support refers to the financial obligation of a parent to support their child and usually consists of money paid by the noncustodial parent to the custodial parent in order to fulfill this obligation.
+It is common to have a lot of questions about child support.

 Is there an alternative to litigation in divorce cases?

 Yes.
-Mediation offers a potentially quicker and far less costly alternative to often protracted and emotionally charged divorce litigation.
+The court encourages alternative forms of dispute resolution, like mediation or collaborative law solutions.
+These offer a potentially quicker and far less costly alternative to often protracted and emotionally charged divorce litigation.

-To get detailed answers to your own questions about New Jersey divorce law, or to find out how New Jersey divorce laws may apply in your particular case, we recommend scheduling an appointment with New Jersey divorce lawyer Frank Tournour as soon as possible.
+Every case is unique.
+To get detailed answers to questions about your divorce or situation, call us at 732-913-3634 or email us to schedule an initial consultation with New Jersey divorce lawyer Frank Tournour as soon as possible.
 Proudly representing clients throughout Middlesex County, New Jersey.